AntonBergaker/InterpolatedParser/README.md

 ```

 ## Usage

-### Limitations
-**Make sure any variable you parse into is a variable living on the stack.
-The reason why is explained below.**

 ### Supported types
 InterpolatedParser supports anything that implements IParseable<T>, which includes many common types in .NET.
 This also means you can use your own types by having them implement IParseable<T>.